 Durango RV Resort, California

 This is a high-end resort.
 All the locations of the resort offer electricity, cable television, and wireless internet.
 You can meet new people by the pool, clubhouses and fireplaces.
-If you are traveling with your dog, you should let him have some fun in the dog park.
+If you are travelling with your dog, you should let him have some fun in the dog park.

 Boyd’s Key West Campground, Florida